Insights and learnings from 50 DAO token swaps

 Another approach to treasury diversification is the token swap, where two or more DAOs engage in a direct exchange of tokens, often swapping their native tokens in a DAO-to-DAO swap (D2D).
 While the initial driver is treasury diversification, token swaps can also be powerful collaboration tools, providing upside potential in a third-party organization and benefits like governance rights.

-We are particularly grateful to ThankArbitrum for approving our Firestarter Grant, which made this research possible.
+We are particularly grateful to ThankArbitrum for approving our Firestarter Grant and Token Engineering Commons for allowing us to participate in the Token Engineering the Superchain Grants Round: Summer/Fall 2024, which made this research possible.
 We also extend our appreciation to everyone who provided input for this report through calls or written contributions and to the pioneers of DAO token swaps for pushing the boundaries of our industry.

 ● Token Swaps are ecosystem enablers allowing DAOs to form alliances, share upside and costs, align governance, and hedge exposure through treasury diversification.